-On your theme you have some custom posts styles as; Portfolio – Team – Knowledge Base and you are free to create your post type if you will not use this posts you can disable this part of your theme framework to reduce the loading requirements.
+On your theme you have some custom post styles such as; Portfolio – Team – Knowledge Base, and you are free to create your post type.
+If you do not use these posts, you can disable this part of your theme framework to reduce the loading requirements.

-Firstly, create a post type you just need to select the numbers of post types and add a name, plural name, slug and an icon.
-(This posts types works just like blog posts and are normally used for Portfolio / Team Members).
+Firstly, to create a post type, you need to select the number of post types and add a name, plural name, slug, and icon.
+(This posts types works just like blog posts and are typically used for Portfolio / Team Members).

-After you create this post types refresh your page, Secondly, Go to your WordPress ‘Permalinks’ and update the page.
-Finally, go to the post type you’ve built and create your posts just like on blog.
+After you create these post types refresh your page, Secondly, Go to your WordPress ‘Permalinks’ and update the page.
+Finally, go to the post type you’ve built and create your posts like on the blog.

-In conclusion, when you have all your post build you can call it on your pages using the page builder ‘Post Grid’ element on WP Dashboard > Pages > Add New > Back-End editor / front-end.
+In conclusion, when you have all your post built, you can call it on your pages using the page builder ‘Post Grid’ element on WP Dashboard > Pages > Add New > Back-End editor/front-end.
 Add elements > Posts Grid > On ‘Data source’ select the post type name you build.

 Typography – Theme Options #

 Question.
-In the case you do not set ON in the very first option of this panel, the other changes will not affect, so please follow the attachment image.
+If you do not set ON in the first option of this panel, the other changes will not affect you, so please follow the attachment image.
 You also will be able to set your font line spacing, weight, line height, and font size.
 The first subtab of ‘typography is for header navigation and menu elements, and the second sub-tab is for body elements.

 Color – Theme Options #

-In this area of your Ink WordPress Theme documentation, guide & tutorial, you will be able to edit/change colors of your site, the site main color is called as ‘Global Color’ and you also can change the footer color and header color for light or ink colors.
+In this area of your Ink WordPress Theme documentation, guide & tutorial, you will be able to edit/change the colors of your site.
+The site’s primary color is called ‘Global Color’ and you also can change the footer color and header color for light or ink stains.

 You also can fully edit your header navigation menu area colors on Colors > Header > area.